 You may have heard that chewing gum promotes tooth decay, and usually this is the case.
 However, there is a fascinating component found on our earth known as Xylitol, and when put in the gum we chew, it works to prevent tooth decay.
-Xylitol is an all-natural sweetener, and when used instead of sugar in gum, it does more than just keep the sugar out of your mouth; this replacement actually defends your teeth from cavities and decay.
+Xylitol benefits you as an all-natural sweetener, and when used instead of sugar in gum, it does more than just keep the sugar out of your mouth; this replacement actually defends your teeth from cavities and decay.

-How Does Xylitol Gum Work?
+How Does Xylitol Benefit You and Does It Work?

 Using Xylitol gum after meals and snacks can help reduce the acid level in your mouth, which protects your teeth from enamel erosion.
 It also stimulates salivary flow 10 times the normal rate, which helps to wash away the acid and food particles that are produced by the bacteria and plague found in your mouth.
 When toothbrushing is impractical after consuming food, chewing xylitol gum helps neutralize the acid because of the increased concentration of bicarbonates.
 While it is not intended to replace tooth brushing and flossing, it helps considerably with dry mouth.

 Xylitol is a white crystalline substance that is used to replace sugar in a myriad of products because it looks and tastes just like it.
 It is found naturally; it can be extracted from birch, plums, corn, mushrooms, or raspberries.
 While it is not a sugar, it is a sugar alcohol.
 Sometimes it is referred to as wood sugar or birch sugar.
 As part of our normal metabolism, our bodies produce up to 15mg per day.